-Northwest Ridge, aka the North Trail Summer Route, is the main summer route, about 9.25-mile roundtrip out-and-back.
+Northwest Ridge (aka the North Trail Summer Route): The main summer route, about a 9.25-mile roundtrip out-and-back.
 Going south from Leadville on U.S. 24, take a right onto Colorado 82 for about 14.5 miles.
 There is a parking area on the left with the trailhead.

-Southwest Ridge, aka the Southern Approach, can be found by turning west onto Chaffee County Road 390 and continue for a little over 11 miles until reaching Winfield.
+Southwest Ridge (aka the Southern Approach): This route can be found by turning west onto Chaffee County Road 390 and continue for a little over 11 miles until reaching Winfield.
 At the fork, take the right onto a 4WD road, and left at the next road until passing a marked cemetery.

 A little beyond that is a loop for parking, farther up on the left is another space for parking, and nearly 2 more miles up the road is a junction people can park at or continue driving a short distance and park near the gate – this is where the trailhead begins.
 This route is a 7-mile roundtrip.

-Ellingwood Ridge is a 9.5-mile roundtrip.
+Ellingwood Ridge: A 9.5-mile roundtrip.
 To reach the trailhead drive south of Leadville on U.S. 24, go right on Colorado 82, and continue for about 14.5 miles until reaching a parking lot and marked trailhead on the left.

-North Face, an 8.75-mile roundtrip snow-only recommended winter route, shares a trailhead with Ellingwood Ridge.
+North Face: A 8.75-mile roundtrip snow-only recommended winter route, shares a trailhead with Ellingwood Ridge.

-Backpacking – A great option for enjoying the scenic landscape of La Plata Peak, backpackers can camp anywhere within public property and take it slow traversing rugged terrain.
+Backpacking: A great option for enjoying the scenic landscape of La Plata Peak, backpackers can camp anywhere within the public property and take it slow traversing rugged terrain.